License Revocation or Suspension

 - Serious traffic offenses such as drunk driving

-- Less serious traffic offense such as speeding
+- Less serious traffic offenses such as speeding

 - Reckless driving